June 12, 2025 // 12:00 PM (BST)

-Giving voice: Breaking barriers for men with lymphedema
+Giving voice: Breaking barriers for men living with lymphedema

-This MOH Talk aims to spotlight the often overlooked experiences of men living with lymphedema, focusing on the challenges they face in accessing appropriate compression solutions and having their needs acknowledged.
-The topic addresses an important gap in awareness: ensuring men not only receive the right compression therapy but also feel confident and supported in wearing it.
-By amplifying these voices, we hope to foster a more inclusive approach to care in the veno-lymphatic field.
+This MOH Talk aimed to spotlight the often overlooked experiences of men living with lymphedema, focusing on the challenges they faced in accessing appropriate compression solutions and in having their needs acknowledged.
+The topic addressed a significant gap in awareness: ensuring men not only received the correct compression therapy but also felt confident and supported in wearing it.
+By amplifying these voices, the initiative sought to foster a more inclusive approach to care within the veno-lymphatic field.

 Speakers